ndohertyjr/cs465-fullstack/README.md

 #### How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field? ####

 I intend to become a full stack developer so gaining the experience of building a full stack application has been very valuable.
 I have worked on both frontend and backend applications so learning how to tie everything together was extremely helpful.
-I have greatly improved my JavaScript skill and learned how to better incoporate the MVC method into my programs.
+I have greatly improved my JavaScript skill and learned how to better incorporate the MVC method into my programs.